kking117/RoR2-kking117Mods/ZoeaRework/README.md

 ## Known Issues

 - The teleport's visual effects might be out of sync for clients in some situations.
 (I'm guessing this exists, it might not.)
-- If an Umbra's Void Devastator dies after it dies, the Void Devastator will drop an item.
-This is a vanilla bug that also occurs with Engineer turrets.
+- Void Devastators in the rework will drop an item if its Umbral owner is killed first, this is a "feature" that happens in vanilla with Engineer Turrets.
-- Void Reavers are clearly not designed to fight anything that can fly.
+- Void Reavers are clearly not designed to fight anything that can avoid floor.

 ## Change Log